A Jewel of the Gorge

 The trail is a hard-packed gravel surface available to hikers and bikers.
 Equestrians can enjoy a section designed just for horses.

-Pine Creek Rail Trail - Rules and Regulations
+Pine Creek Rail Trail - Rules & Regulations

-- Motorized Vehicles: Motorized vehicles are prohibited on the entire 62+ mile trail except emergency, administrative and maintenance.
+Motorized Vehicles: Motorized vehicles are prohibited on the entire 62+ mile trail except for emergency, administrative and maintenance.